Spices to Add to Your Tea This Monsoon

-Rujuta Diwekar, our very own celebrity nutritionist, is quite enthusiastic about using Indian ingredients in food.
-She always stresses that you should use local recipes and is an ardent fan of grandma’s recipes.
-The nutritionist is well-known for posting home remedies on her social media pages.
-Now with the monsoon season in full bloom in several parts of the country there are many instances of viral infections and people are thinking about ways to boost immunity through spices and herbs.
-Rujuta has provided some really good tips to protect you from infections this monsoon.
+Various Indian celebrity nutritionists are quite enthusiastic about using Indian ingredients in food.
+They always stress that one should use local recipes especially old grandma’s recipes.
+Rujuta Divekar, an Indian nutritionist is well-known for posting home remedies on her social media pages.
+Now with the monsoon season in full bloom in several parts of the country, there are many instances of viral infections and people are thinking about ways to boost immunity through spices and herbs.
+Rujuta has provided some really good tips to protect you from infections in this monsoon.

 Let’s have a closer look at each of the herbs and spices to add to your tea!

-Nature’s gift to stay healthy in the flu season, tulsi or the holy basil is a much-loved ingredient.
-Adding it your hot beverages during the rainy season will help in boosting your immunity and fighting cold and flu.
+Nature’s gift to stay healthy in the flu season, tulsi, or the holy basil is a much-loved ingredient.
+Adding it to your hot beverages during the rainy season will help in boosting your immunity and fighting cold and flu.

 Black pepper and cinnamon

 Both black pepper and cinnamon are spices that are used very commonly in Indian cuisine.
 Both the spices are capable of fighting insulin resistance.
 It is a condition in which the levels of glucose and insulin in the blood are too high.
 Insulin resistance increases the risk of type 2 diabetes.

 The best part about the above spices and herbs is that they are readily available in your kitchen.
 Adding them to your tea is super easy and at the same time immensely beneficial.
 Enjoy the monsoon season with a hot cup of chai and increase its nutritional value with the spices listed out by Rujuta Diwekar.

 Adding spices to your tea is nothing new in our tradition but over the time, we have forgotten these simple tricks to stay healthy!

 Hope you liked reading this post ‘Spices to Add to Your Tea This Monsoon’!